Keran-An/Analyzing-Business-Data-in-SQL/sql_scripts/exploratory_analysis.md

 ORDER BY user_id ASC;
 ```
 ## Monthly Active Users(MAU)
+- Measures the number of unique users active in a given month.
+- Essential for tracking user engagement and retention over time.
 ```sql
 SELECT
   -- Truncate the order date to the nearest month